#BOU2026 – Keynote abstracts

 The Pirbright Institute, UK

-Ian provides disease consultancy internationally and nationally to a wide range of stakeholders primarily on avian influenza.
+Ian Brown provides disease consultancy internationally and nationally to a wide range of stakeholders primarily on avian influenza.
 As a birder the natural link between disease and birds is something he has closely studied in his career.
 His specific research interests include epidemiology, vaccination, pathogenicity, transmission and infection dynamics in relation to the control of influenza in animal hosts including zoonotic threat.
 Ian holds a visiting Professorship position in Avian Virology at the University of Nottingham.

 xxxxx